 The Dartmouth campus ("UMass Dartmouth" or the "Dartmouth Campus") distinguishes itself as a vibrant public research university dedicated to engaged learning and innovative research resulting in personal and lifelong student success.
 The Dartmouth Campus serves as an intellectual catalyst for economic, social and cultural transformation on a global, national and regional scale.
-The Dartmouth Campus offers more than 50 undergraduate and 40 graduate programs of study (including 12 at the Doctorate level) through the College of Arts and Sciences (with a School of Education), the Charlton College of Business, the College of Engineering, the College of Nursing, the College of Visual and Performing Arts, the School for Marine Science and Technology and the UMass School of Law.
+The Dartmouth Campus offers more than 50 undergraduate and 40 graduate programs of study (including 12 at the Doctorate level) through the College of Arts and Sciences (with a School of Education), the Charlton College of Business, the College of Engineering, the College of Nursing, the College of Visual and Performing Arts, the School for Marine Science and Technology and the UMass School of Law (the "Law School").
 The main campus, designed by the eminent architect Paul Rudolf, is located on 710 acres in Dartmouth and is approximately 55 miles south of Boston and 30 miles east of Providence, Rhode Island.
 Other Dartmouth Campus sites include the University of Massachusetts School of Law in Dartmouth, the School for Marine Science and Technology on the waterfront in New Bedford, the Star Store Center for the Arts in New Bedford, the Advanced Technology and Manufacturing Center in Fall River and offices in New Bedford, Fall River and Fairhaven.

 On February 2, 2010, the Massachusetts Board of Higher Education issued approval for UMass Dartmouth to offer the Juris Doctor (J.D.) degree and establish the first public law school in the Commonwealth.
-Through the donation of assets to the University of Massachusetts Foundation, Inc. (the "Foundation"), including the facility, equipment, systems and furnishings from an existing private law school (Southern New England School of Law or "SNESL"), the Dartmouth Campus admitted the first class of new students to the University of Massachusetts School of Law in August 2010.
-The opening August 2010 head count enrollment for the first year was 316, which was comprised of 165 new law students and 151 students continuing from SNESL.
+Through the donation of assets to the University of Massachusetts Foundation, Inc. (the "Foundation"), including the facility, equipment, systems and furnishings from an existing private law school (Southern New England School of Law or "SNESL"), the Dartmouth Campus admitted the first class of new students to the Law School in August 2010.
+The opening August 2010 head count enrollment for the first year was 316, which was composed of 165 new law students and 151 students continuing from SNESL.
 During the first year, 51 of the 151 mid-stream students graduated with the J.D. degree and the bar pass rate of those who took the Massachusetts Bar was within 15% of the average bar pass rate for Massachusetts law schools accredited by the American Bar Association ("ABA").
-The law school prepared a comprehensive self-study for consideration of provisional ABA accreditation and received an ABA site visit; the final decision for provisional accreditation was granted on June 12, 2012.
-Current downturns in admissions to law schools across the country have resulted in a somewhat smaller than expected number of new students; the Fall 2014 overall enrollment was 215.
-Despite lower than expected law school enrollment, the Dartmouth Campus's detailed overall enrollment and revenue planning for a variety of admissions demand scenarios continues to ensure institutional strength and provides for hiring and program development needed to ensure educational quality and success.
-The law school has a public-service focus, with a curriculum concentrating on civil and human rights, legal support for businesses, economic justice and community law.
-The operating plan for the new law school calls for increasing enrollment, recruiting faculty, and improving assets in order to prepare the school for full accreditation from the ABA in 2015.
+The Law School prepared a comprehensive self-study for consideration of provisional ABA accreditation and received an ABA site visit; the final decision for provisional accreditation was granted on June 12, 2012.
+Current downturns in admissions to law schools across the country have resulted in a somewhat smaller than expected number of new students; the Fall 2015 overall enrollment was 205.
+Despite lower than expected Law School enrollment, the Dartmouth Campus's detailed overall enrollment and revenue planning for a variety of admissions demand scenarios continues to ensure institutional strength and provides for hiring and program development needed to ensure educational quality and success.
+The Law School has a public-service focus, with a curriculum concentrating on civil and human rights, legal support for businesses, economic justice and community law.
+The operating plan for the Law School calls for increasing enrollment, the bar pass rate, employment rate, and reputation, as well as assuring compliance with ABA standards, anticipating ABA accreditation in 2016 or 2017.